 - 5.8.1.
 No automobile parking or external road connections shall be made on any portion of the entire Carolina North Tract except as provided in this Agreement. - 5.8.2.
 All roads and streets within the Carolina North Project that may support public transit in the future shall be designed and constructed to meet Town standards for roads that support such use.
-All pedestrian and bicycle facilities within the Carolina North Project shall be designed and constructed to meet minimum Town standards unless otherwise approved by the Town Manager.
-The design of these facilities and roads shall consider the issues identified in Section 4.2 -- Preliminary Evaluation of the Carolina North Site Plan, Transportation Impact Analysis for the Carolina North Project (June 3, 2009). - 5.8.3.
+All pedestrian and bicycle facilities within the Carolina North Project shall be designed and constructed to meet minimum Town standards unless otherwise approved by the Town Manager. - 5.8.3.
 Prior to the approval of the first individual site development plan pursuant to this Agreement, the University shall submit and secure the Manager's approval of guidelines for ownership and maintenance responsibilities of streets, bicycle, pedestrian, and greenway facilities within the entire Carolina North Project.
 The University and Town shall follow all mandated procedures for offer and acceptance of any streets proposed for Town ownership or maintenance. - 5.8.4.
 Transit stops, transit passenger amenities, bus turnouts, and other transit facilities necessary to support the provision of safe, accessible and efficient public transit shall be incorporated into the design and construction of all applicable new roads within the Carolina North Project.
 Appropriate parking restrictions shall be applied and enforced within bus stops.
 Transit stop design shall be consistent with the standards of the Chapel Hill Transit System or as approved by the Town Manager. - 5.8.5.
 The University shall maintain its current role as a Partner in the Chapel Hill Transit System for the full twenty (20) year term of this Agreement.
 The University, Town, and the Town of Carrboro are currently partners in the Chapel Hill Transit System and share in the System's capital and operating costs.
 After deducting revenues, including federal and state funding, the remaining System costs are shared as follows.
 The University is solely responsible for the costs of routes defined as University exclusive routes.
 The remaining costs are then allocated on a proportional basis to the University, Town, and Town of Carrboro.
 The amount of each entity's share of that remaining cost is determined by the relative size of: (1) the total University student and employee (including UNC HealthCare employees) population; (2) the Town's population; and (3) the Town of Carrboro's population.
 It is the intent of the Parties to continue this general cost-sharing partnership. - 5.8.6.
-The University shall take all reasonable and prudent steps to maintain the potential for long-term future transportation uses of the existing rail corridor that traverses the Carolina North Tract.
+The University shall take all reasonable and prudent steps to maintain the potential for the existing rail corridor that traverses the Carolina North Tract for long-term future use.